After experiencing “Hell”, we made our way to Nagasaki Atomic Bomb Museum and Nagasaki Peace Park. They are a short walk away from each other.

 Before the atomic explosion on 9 August 1945, the population of Nagasaki City was approximately 240,000.
 The atomic bomb caused 73,884 people to lose their lives and 74,909 people injured.
 Many atomic bomb survivors suffered from physical and psychological damage.

-At the Museum, I had mixed feelings.
+At the Museum, I had mixed emotions.
 I felt sad for the people at Nagasaki yet relieved that Japan decided to surrender after this incident.

 Atomic Bomb Hypocentre